 Research questions that this research answers are:

-How can the value of deception be modeled?

 What is the potential value of deception?

 Given a model that produces the value of deception and cost-estimates of the tolls required to pull it off, Is it cost-effective to acquire the tools of deception?